MarkHooijkaas/savv/README.md

 ```

 ## Automatic password generation
-It is also possible to let @savvy generate a password for you using the following syntax:
+It is also possible to let savvy generate a password for you using the following syntax:
 ```
-some_password: @savvy generate
+@savvy generate: some_password
 ```
 When running savvy-encrrypt, this will generate a random password and encrypt this.
 By default the password will be 16 alphanumeric characters.
 Future options will make it possible to specify a different length and character set.

 ## Other @savvy options
 The `@savvy` annotation can support several options.
 These options must be placed after the `@savvy` annotation and before the colon, separated by spaces.
 Anything after the colon will be the password (with leading and trailing whitespace trimmed).
 ```
-# the password will be enrypted
+# the password will be encrypted
-some_password: @savvy: my_secret_value
+@savvy: some_password: my_secret_value

-# the password will be enrypted in a multi-line format
+# the password will be encrypted in a single-line format
-some_password: @savvy multiline: my_secret_value
+@savvy singleline: some_password: my_secret_value

-# the password will be enrypted using an ansible vault-id
+# the password will be encrypted using an ansible vault-id
-some_password: @savvy id=dev: my_secret_value
+@savvy id=dev: some_password: my_secret_value

 # A random password of length 20 will be generated abd enrypted (colon is not needed)
-some_password: @savvy generate length=20
+@savvy generate length=20: some_password

 # Do nothing.
 This is a reminder that the user must manually fill in this value
-api_key: @savvy multi-line TODO: Get the password from the cloud provider
+@savvy multi-line TODO: api_key: Get the password from the cloud provider

 ```